hireatlas/blog/articles/using-inertia-with-laravel-in-2024.md

 If you're looking for further reading, we encourage you to check out the official [Inertia documentation](https://inertiajs.com/), and to also take a look at the [Advanced Inertia](https://advanced-inertia.com/) course by Boris Lepikhin.

-{% call-to-action
-title="Looking for help with your Laravel and Inertia project?" buttonText="Contact us today"
-/%}